Second Crusade: Reconquista in Iberia

 Ramon Berenguer then invaded the lands of the Almoravid taifa kingdom of Valencia and Murcia.
-The fraction of the crusading forces which had aided the Portuguese in the capture of Lisbon were encouraged to participate in the proposed siege of Tortosa (1148) by the Count of Barcelona and the English Papal envoy Nicholas Breakspear.
-In December 1148, he captured Tortosa after a five-month siege again with the help of French, Rhenish, Flemish, Anglo-Normans and Genoese crusaders.
+The fraction of the crusading forces which had aided the Portuguese in the capture of Lisbon were encouraged to participate in the proposed siege of Tortosa by the Count of Barcelona and the English Papal envoy Nicholas Breakspear.
+In December 1148, he captured Tortosa after a five-month siege—again with the help of French, Rhenish, Flemish, Anglo-Norman and Genoese crusaders.
 A large number of crusader forces were rewarded with lands inside and in the vicinity of the newly captured city.
 The next year, Fraga, Lleida and Mequinenza in the confluence of the Segre and Ebro rivers fell to his army.

 Forces

 Muslims

 The professional soldiers of the Muslim states, who were usually ethnic Turks, tended to be very well-trained and equipped.
 The basis of the military system in the Islamic Middle East was the iqta' system of fiefs, which supported a certain number of troops in every district.
 In the event of war, the ahdath militias, based in the cities under the command of the ra’is (chief), and who were usually ethnic Arabs, were called upon to increase the number of troops.
 The ahdath militia, though less well trained than the Turkish professional troops, were often very strongly motivated by religion, especially the concept of jihad.
-Further support came from Turkoman and Kurdish auxiliaries, who could be called upon in times of war, though these forces were prone to indiscipline.
+Further support came from Turkmen and Kurdish auxiliaries, who could be called upon in times of war, though these forces were prone to indiscipline.

-The principal Islamic commander was Mu'in al-Din Anur, the atabeg of Damascus from 1138 to 1149.
-Damascus was supposedly ruled by the Burid amirs of Damascus, but Anur, who commanded the military, was the real ruler of the city.
+The principal Islamic commander was Mu'in ad-Din Unur, the atabeg of Damascus from 1138 to 1149.
+Damascus was supposedly ruled by the Burid dynasty of Damascus, but Anur, who commanded the army, was the real ruler of the city.
 The historian David Nicolle described Anur as an able general and diplomat, also well known as a patron of the arts.
-Because the Burid dynasty was displaced in 1154 by the Zangid dynasty, Anur's role in repulsing the Second Crusade has been largely erased with historians and chroniclers loyal to the Zangids giving the credit to Anur's rival, Nur ad-Din Zangi, the amir of Aleppo.
+Because the Burid dynasty was displaced in 1154 by the Zengid dynasty, Anur's role in repulsing the Second Crusade has been largely erased with historians and chroniclers loyal to the Zengids giving the credit to Anur's rival, Nur al-Din Zengi, the emir of Aleppo.